pkg-config

 Pkg-config can be used in a cross-compilation setting too.
 To do this, let's

-assume the final prefix of the cross-compiled installation will be /usr
+assume the final prefix of the cross-compiled installation will be /usr, and

 mkdir build && cmake -DCMAKE_INSTALL_PREFIX=/usr ..